Ronenii/Predictions-Client-Server/README.md

 ## Comments
 * **Configuration files:** Two sample simulation configuration files are provided for your convenience.
 If you want to write your own configuration file, you can use the provided files or the provided XML schema as a reference
-* **Bonus check box:** There is a bonus check box in the top left corner of the program.
-It controls the options for both choosing a skin for the program and minor animations we added.